It's not just about cashback. Take a look at some lesser known perks below!

 1. Not Paying In Full Every Month

 If your current financial situation prevents you from being able to pay your full balance down each month, credit cards will probably harm you more than they can benefit you.
 For example, if you sign up for a card like the Chase Sapphire Reserve to earn 3x on dining and travel, but end up carrying a balance and paying 17-24% compounded interest until you pay off your debt, you lose way more than any cashback can earn you.

 The whole idea of having credit cards is that you continue to spend as you normally do, whether that be in cash or on a debit card, and the profit will be in the rewards you earn on top.
 However, if credit card offers change your behavior in a way that you end up redeeming offers by purchasing items you never needed in the first place, this may not be financially healthy for you.

 3. Unorganized and Forgetful

-If you only have 1-2 cards to manage, it may be fine.
+If you only have a few cards to manage, it may be fine.
 However, for many of us in the "credit card game", we end up applying for 10+ cards across many banks.
 It is important to stay on top of your due dates, transactions etc to ensure you don't miss payments, have bounced checks, let your miles expire, or paying for annual fees on cards that no longer benefit you.
 In future posts, I'll share in more detail how I keep track of my cards and finances.